-A feature of these discussions is the availability of multi ejector XRF machines with up to 64 ejectors per machine.
+Discussions have been initiated with various manufacturers and these discussions have determined that multi ejector XRF machines are available with up to 64 ejectors per machine.
 This larger throughput capacity will allow the Company to match XRF throughput capacity to mining and plant capacity.